nathandaly/categories-crud/README.md

 ```

 ### :tada: Up and running :tada:
-That should all that is necessary for the application to be usable.
+That should be all that is necessary for the application to be usable.
 Just head over to `localhost::8082` and login with the following credentials:
 ```
 email: test@dotfive.com